 After that, we will need to enable VSCode repository:

-Step 3: Install Visual Studio Code package
+Step 3: Install VSCode package

-Option 3: Install VSCode using Snap Store
+Install Visual Studio Code in Ubuntu using Snap Store

 Snap is a collection of apps and their dependencies that run on a variety of Linux distributions without needing to be modified.
-Therefore, you can easily install VSCode on Ubuntu 22.04 by using Snap.
+Therefore, you can easily install VSCode Ubuntu 22.04 by using Snap.

 Executing commands through the terminal provides us with a quick way to do anything, including using Snap’s utilities.
 So, I think you should install this code editor by using command after open terminal:

 After the process installation is finished, It means the VSCode is installed successfully on your Ubuntu machine.

 After installing VSCode Ubuntu, you can now open this application by searching